 - For one meal or snack a day, eat in silence.

 - Switch hands.
 Try eating with your opposite hand.
 It’s harder than you might think!

 - Try eating with your fork upside down (tines pointed down instead of up).

 - Pretend you are a food critic.
 What would you write to describe this meal?

 - Carefully listen and feel for feelings of fullness.
-Stop when you are somewhat full and decide if you need to keep eating.
+Stop when you are somewhat full, and then decide if you want to keep eating.